 Florida International University is a leader in online education, so it is little wonder that they offer an excellent program in criminal justice in addition to their many other online offerings.
 FIU offers a fully online Bachelor of Science in Criminal Justice through its Department of Criminal Justice to meet the growing demand for criminal justice and security professionals, particularly in Homeland Security.

-The Department of Criminal Justice is recognized nationally and internationally as a leader in the field, and graduates enjoy an excellent job placement record in a wide variety of fields, including law enforcement and corrections in local, state, and federal agencies, such as the CIA, FBI, Secret Service, Homeland Security, Border Patrol, Immigration and Customs Enforcement, and U.S. Marshals.
+The Department of Criminal Justice is recognized nationally and internationally as a leader in the field, and graduates enjoy an excellent job placement record in a wide variety of fields, including law enforcement and corrections in local and state agencies.
 Some graduates also pursue careers in the private sector, for instance, in private security for both individuals and businesses.
+Others make it to the top of the field, with jobs at the:

 Some of the particular areas of strength of the program include training in criminological theory, the criminal justice system, the constitution, terrorism, and public policy.
 The Criminal Justice also prepares students well for advanced studies in law and legal studies and those interested in attending law school.
 The program prides itself on offering training that is both theoretical and practical and on its placement record.